lgtm-migrator/image-size-proportion/README.md

 # Image Size Proportion

-> I've always wanted to have the proportions of an image to scale quickly without using an image editor... so I made this one.
+> I always wanted to have the proportions of an image very quickly without using an image editor... so I coded mine.

 ![Image Size Proportion](https://i.imgur.com/wc1mQpi.png)